 - You must satisfactorily complete the 15-hour course, course exam, and installer experience form prior to applying for your initial certified installer certificate.
 If applying for “certified manager”, no experience form is required.

-- To register for the 15-Hour Course, contact the Manufactured Housing Institute, Lee Krinzman at email@example.com and let Lee know you would like to register for the 15-Hour Online Course for Kentucky.
-He will send you the payment and schedule link.
+- To register for the 15-Hour Course, contact the Manufactured Housing Institute, at firstname.lastname@example.org and let them know you would like to register for the 15-Hour Online Course for Kentucky.
+They will send you the payment and schedule link.
+The cost for this course is $270.